literarysara/dreamlab2025/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="mercer-fonthill-museum" %}
+{% include feature/jumbotron.html objectid="https://www.mercermuseum.org/wp-content/uploads/2018/11/Kevin-Crawford-VBC-Mercer-Museum-51-cropped.jpg" %}

 ## About the Collection